scafelicodes/react-nerdmonks-ecommerce/README.md

 # Prerequisites

 Make sure you setup your account and get your keys from [Commerce.js](https://commercejs.com/), Enable Stripe as the gateway from the dashboard and integrate keys with the application.
-To make Stripe work and start receiving payments, You can follow this [tutorial](https://www.youtube.com/watch?v=377AQ0y6LPA).
+To make Stripe work and start receiving payments, you can follow this [tutorial](https://www.youtube.com/watch?v=377AQ0y6LPA).
 Thanks to [JavaScriptMastery](https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A) for the tutorial!
 Run 'npm install' before running it locally.

 # Getting Started with Create React App